yashrajxchopra/InstaKillo/README.md

    ```
 3. **Set up MongoDB:**

-   Create MongoDB database with the name 'mongoDb' and make sure connection is on port 27017
+   Create MongoDB database with the name 'mongoDb' and make sure connection is on port 27017(You can use Altas.)

 4. **Set up environment variables:**